 When you are relocating to a big city that is ranked among the most literate ones in the country, you can expect that educational institutions stick to the highest standards.
 Having a quality education is something you think about when relocating.
 If you want to give your kids the opportunity to attend school in a good district, pick West as your next home.
 The location has many elementary and high schools, but also a college.

 At South Seattle College, you can receive an outstanding education in the fields of art, biology, business, and many others.
 Enrolling your kids in some of the elementary or high schools will give them a chance to gain some exceptional education.

 This historically Scandinavian location that evolved into one of the trendiest Seattle neighborhoods will inspire you to stroll around and window shop whenever you can.
 If you are relocating from a coastal city like San Francisco, you will find a similar outdoors vibe here, but with more affordable houses.

 Here you can find a home for a median price of $499,100, and it can have a charming view of a marina or park.
 The unique charm of the district can be felt in the commercial district that is brimming with colorful bars, shops, and art spaces, making it a hipster paradise.
 Farmer’s market is open for business every Sunday when Ballard Avenue closes to make room for local growers and vendors.

 Be a Part of an Active Community

 Ballard and its residents are a really active crowd.
 If you are looking for a chance to get involved in the local community, volunteering is the right way to do it.
-You will be giving back to society, but at the same time, this will be the perfect opportunity to meet new people.
+You will be giving back to society, but at the same time, this will be the perfect opportunity to meet new people, another advantage of moving alone.
 Joining one of many community groups this is where you should start: